 Our study also follows five LNOB factors identified in UNSDG guidelines.
 Through them, we can identify people left behind based on the dimension of each factor (sex, age, disability status, etc.).
-At the convergence of these five factors are those left furthest behind (See portunities by income (and/or Multidimensional Poverty Index) quintile; sources on informal and vulnerable employment (see: www.ilo.org/ilostat/)
+At the convergence of these five factors are those left furthest behind (See Figure 2).

-Figure 2).